ReeceSmith14/Personal-Portfolio-Website/README.md

 2. About Section

-    - This sections includes a brief description of the technogies that I can use so that potetnial employers and collaborators can have a quick overview of my skill set.
+    - This sections includes a brief description of the technologies that I can use so that potetnial employers and collaborators can have a quick overview of my skill set.
     - A "Contact Me" button is found at the bottom of this section to allow the user to quickly be able ot jump to that section after reading about me.

 ### Left to Implement

-1. Smooth scrolling when a page link is clicked.
-This feature currently doesn't work and I'm not entirly sure why.
-Any feedback would be greatly appreciated.
-2. Scroll down prompts which will be animated to bounce at the bottom of each section.
-I'm currently struggling with the positions of these elements so again any feedback would be appreciated.
+1. Scroll down prompts which will be animated to bounce at the bottom of each section.
+I'm currently struggling with the positions of these elements so any feedback would be appreciated.
+2. Projects section should include screenshots of code snippets that when clicked take you to the respective GitHub repository, rather than cute pictures of my dog.
+3. Social media links don't currently go to my pages.
+These pages are yet to be finished so didn't want to link to something that wasn't complete.
+4. Link contact form at the bottom of the page to either a database or triggers an automated email that sends me the message and contact details.

 ## Technologies Used